All Episodes

 Many of them have been asking us what our inauguration day plans are.

-So I figured the best way to do it is to be just to tell you.
+I figured the best way to do it is to be just to tell you.

 We are going to carry live in its entirety the oath of office.

-Many of our affiliates requested this, by the way, and another programming note we will be uh blowing out commercial breaks during the period of time that President elect Obama is delivering his inaugural address.
+And another programming note, we will be blowing out commercial breaks during the period of time that President-elect Obama is delivering his inaugural address.

 This is historic.

-The our microphones will be there.
+Our microphones will be there.

 I checked them out already when I was in Washington on Tuesday, drove by there.

-It's a porta potty farm.
+It's a port-a-potty farm.

-I'm gonna pretend I'm in Washington.
+I'm going to pretend I'm in Washington.

-And else you ought to see it.
+And they'll say, you ought to see it.

 I mean, they say there's 6,000 of them, but it looks like more than that.

-And I'm, you know, they've got them all locked now.
+And they've got them all locked now.

 You can't get them.

-So they're they're gonna open they're gonna be open up.
+So they're going to be open up.

 You will not find any homeless people.

-The DC mayor is trying to get the homeless people out of the way.
+The D.C. mayor is trying to get the homeless people out of the way.

-In other words, clear out scram.
+In other words, clear out.

 You are not wanted.